sagieppel/Can-vision-language-models-understand-and-match-3D-shapes/README.md

 # Post processing: cleaning and making tests
 ## Cleaning:
-Some small fraction of the generated images the objects will too small to be visible the script [Image_Generation_Script/Filter_images]() scan the output folder and filter these cases:
+In some small fraction of the generated images the objects will too small to be visible.
+The script [Image_Generation_Script/Filter_images](https://github.com/sagieppel/Can-vision-language-models-understand-and-match-3D-shapes/blob/main/Filter_images/Filter_Images.py) scan the output folder and filter these cases:

 # Making tests:

-To turn the generated images into a multi choice 3D shapes matching test for humans see script: [Make_Quiz/Human_Quiz/HumanQuiz.py]() this receives the generated images and turns them into tests for humans.
+To turn the generated images into a multi choice 3D shapes matching test for humans see script: [Make_Quiz/Human_Quiz/HumanQuiz.py](https://github.com/sagieppel/Can-vision-language-models-understand-and-match-3D-shapes/tree/main/Make_Quiz/Human_Quiz) this receives the generated images and turns them into tests for humans.

-To turn the generated images into a multi choice 3D shapes matching test for Vision language models (VLM) see scripts in folder: [Make_Quiz/LVM_AI_QUIZ]().
+To turn the generated images into a multi choice 3D shapes matching test for Vision language models (VLM) see scripts in folder: [Make_Quiz/LVM_AI_QUIZ](https://github.com/sagieppel/Can-vision-language-models-understand-and-match-3D-shapes/tree/main/Make_Quiz/LVM_AI_QUIZ).

 # Input folder structure:
 See supplied sample folders for reference: